david-haerer/regelungstechnik/README.md

 ## Example

-The example code imports `regelungstechnik` and creates transfer functions.
+The example code imports `regelungstechnik as rt` and creates transfer functions.
 It then plots the bode diagramm of these functions.

 ```python
 V = rt.make_V_func(V=0.2)